IIT-EnergySystemModels/openTEPES/doc/md/InputData.md

 Not all the generators must be defined as columns of these files, only those with values different from 0.

 It can also be used for upper-bounding and/or lower-bounding the storage of any generator (e.g., storage hydro).
-If the user introduces a maximum storage value lower than the minimum, the model will adjust the minimum storage value to match the maximum.
+If the user introduces a maximum storage value lower than the minimum, the model lowers the minimum to match the maximum.

 For example, these data can define the operating guide (rule) curves for the ESS.